CanopyTax/canopy-webpack-config/README.md

   The first argument is a string name for the library you are exporting.
 The second is a webpack config that will be merged with the defaults that canopy-webpack-config provides.
 The library will put the bundled files into the "build" directory.
 Note that this project assumes that you use babel-loader, but it does not install babel-loader.
 So you'll have to install it yourself, at whatever version you prefer.

+## Debugging
+To see your full webpack config, simply add a `console.log(module.exports)` inside of your webpack config.